 I’ve never really understood the whole ‘rest is for the weak’ approach.
 I know some people thrive on very little sleep but for me it’s essential.
-I know that working for myself makes it harder to take a proper break.
-In part because nothing will happen when I’m not working but also because I actually enjoy pretty much every aspect of my work know (maybe not so much the accounts).
+Some industries seem to value the hours of work put in rather than the quality of it.
+Working for myself makes it harder to take a proper break.
+In part because nothing will happen when I’m not working but also because I actually enjoy pretty much every aspect of my work now (maybe not so much the accounts).

 I nearly always have a new project on the go as well, as such it feels particularly difficult to take a break and yet it’s the absolute perfect time.
 With all the projects on the go, normal work and the day to day life issues that come up, a few days with my husband doing absolutely nothing at all to do with work is always just the refresh that I need to come back and do even better work on my return.

 How is it that when we are ‘in the thick of it’ we often don’t see just how tired we really are.
 That everything seems really difficult to do, that our brains aren’t functioning well and yet we still don’t recognise that we need to stop and take a break.
 This can be exacerbated in the corporate world.